kfgodel/processing-maven/README.md

 embedded libraries
 4. Execute [the pom creation script](scripts/create-poms.sh) to create poms for each extracted library
-5. Exeecute [the install script](scripts/install-artifacts.sh) to install each libreary in your local repo
+5. Execute [the install script](scripts/install-artifacts.sh) to install each libreary in your local repo